 She then got up and decided to write a story and found a quire of lined paper and began to write her story.

 Suddenly, though she heard fire engines coming down their street.
 She ran to the window and saw the ucalegons looking at their house with the smoke coming out the windows.
 Thankfully the firemen got the fire out with little damage and the little girl called to the ucalegons and asked them to come to her kitchen where she would give them some vacherin!!
 They came and enjoyed this delicious treat.
-But one of these neighbors xertxed so much that the others got very little!
+But one of these neighbors were draffsackers so that the others got very little!
 When the little girl expressed criticism of this neighbor, the neighbor said “I am a pig” and that is because she suffered from zoanthropy!!

 The ucalegons all decided just to go back home to see their house and all sang a paen that it wasn’t burned too badly.